Wisembly/blog/_posts/2014-12-10-what-we-have-learn-from-ember.markdown

 [Check the road to Ember.js 2.0](https://github.com/emberjs/rfcs/pull/15) and [the discussions about it](https://news.ycombinator.com/item?id=8551897) on HackerNews.

 Ember.js really feels like something strong, complete and SOLID, which happens to be a perfect match for the apps we want to build now and in the near future.

+If you liked this blog post, please register to our [solid beta and next week challenge us on our application](http://getsolid.io), and thanks to the Ember console inspector help us improve and challenge us.
+And maybe during this process, our product will help you organize even better scrum meetings!